raphaelsampaio/terraform-tutorial/notes.md

 The `output` keyword will show data from resources back to the user after a `apply` or `refresh` command.
 Outputs can also be queried: `terraform output ip`.

+Instead of reinventing the wheel for common and complex infrastructure setups, we can leverage from community `modules` stored at the Terraform Registry.
+To use them, we just place the module in our `.tf` file and run `terraform init` to install these dependencies.
+After that, creating the infrastructure is just like before: `terraform apply`.